-God wants you be prosperous in your ministry and pastoring.
-This is His purpose for all those He has called and ordained to the ministry.
-This is God’s will and design for all of His people, but especially for pastors.
+God wants you be prosperous in your ministry.
+This is God’s will and design for all His people, but especially pastors.

 3 John 2 – “Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospers.”